Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Implementation

 \item \textit{Workflow} provides a structured approach for task execution, guiding agents through complex activities.
 For instance, we offer a reference dialogue logic for the \textit{Consultant} to ensure a comprehensive collection of design details.

-\item \textit{Attention} section draws the agent's focus to critical aspects that warrant extra scrutiny.
-For instance, the \textit{I/O Designer} is reminded to utilize corresponding functions for calculating dimensions of the heat-sealing pattern when certain specific shapes are specified for the output module.
+\item \textit{Attention} section directs the agent's focus to critical elements requiring extra scrutiny.
+For example, the \textit{I/O Designer} is reminded to use specific functions for calculating the dimensions of the heat-sealing pattern when certain shapes are specified for the output module.

 \item \textit{Output Requirement} delineates the anticipated format, categories, and constraints for the agent's outputs.
 Setting these standards facilitates smoother communication among agents.

 \end{itemize}